muggy8/improbable/have-and-havenot/U5fsaQzI.md

 "This isn't something I can just teach you like nothing.
 It takes years for most people to learn how to use Influence comfortably and summoning rituals are some of the most advanced ways of using Influence.
 Teaching someone like you how to perform Summoning Rituals would take years maybe even decades."

-I found myself trying my best to turn down Phanna's request but Phanna didn't give me much care to my statements and just frowned at me a bit.
+I found myself trying my best to turn down Phanna's request but Phanna didn't give much care to my statements and just frowned at me a bit.

 I was no longer working with Phanna anymore and I'm sure they wouldn't want to work with me anymore either considering what happened during the exam.

 But despite this Phanna seemed adamant about learning the summoning ritual.

-Not wanting to give into Phanna's demands, I continued listing reasons why I teaching them the summoning rituals.
+Not wanting to give into Phanna's demands as we are no longer working together, I continued listing reasons why I can't teach them the summoning ritual.

-"And besides, you'd need to be at least level 2 in terms of Sphere of Influence to even begin to perform the summoning.
+"And besides, you'd need to be at least level 2 in terms of the size of your Sphere of Influence to even begin to perform the summoning.
 Not to mention you don't have a single bit of Influence right now.
-And to top it off, we don't even know if you can get gain any Influence since it's something that people here are born with."
+And to top it off, we don't even know if you can gain any Influence since it's something that people here are born with."

 Yet, even despite everything I've said, Phanna didn't even show the tiniest bit of hesitation but instead just looked at me with discontent.